barumel/ultritium-validate/README.md

 the validations object contains the name of the validation function as key and the args to pass to the function as value.

-In case of objects / array of objects, the validation definition contains a validation definition for each property in the array.
+In case of objects / array of objects, the validation definition contains a validation definition for each property of the object or object in array.
 Each definition must then have a type and a validations definition for each property of the object to validate.